dfelinto/blender-manual/manual/grease_pencil/modifiers/generate/line_art.rst

    Vertex Weight Transfer subpanel.

 Filter Source
-   If source mesh has vertex groups whose name starts with this string, then the vertex weight info will be transferred into weight groups in Grease Pencil strokes.
+   If source mesh has vertex groups whose name starts with this text, then the vertex weight info will be transferred into weight groups in Grease Pencil strokes.

 Match Output